moonspore/examples/setup.md

 Both Alice's agent and Bob's agent can successfully exchange basic messages *with each other*.

-### Issuing credentials from the Node.js mediator to the React Native edge agents
+### Registering a new schema and credential definition on the ledger
 The Indy ledger running on the local VON network is permissioned to ony allow Trust Anchors or Trustees to write to it.

 The DID and Verkey of the Node.js mediator agent must be registered / authenticated as an endorser via the VON webserver UI before the mediator will be allowed to write to the ledger.